-Panda offers card templates in .indt format at our template page in the Tools section of the website. templates page The template generator is also a good place to see all of the different sizes of cards Panda offers (more than just the common card sizes listed above).
+Panda offers card templates in .indt format at our templates page in the Tools section of the website.
+The template generator is also a good place to see all of the different sizes of cards Panda offers (more than just the common card sizes listed above).

 If you are building a template inside of InDesign or Illustrator, remember to set the bleeds to 3mm, and when exporting the file, make sure to check "use document bleed settings" so the bleed area is included in the pdf.
 If you are experienced in using InDesign, there is a Data Merge feature that can help create many custom cards relatively quickly.